Programming Ideas for FMIG Meetings

-- Lunch and learns: Whether your FMIG chooses to have a discussion or a presentation, lunch and learns are a great way to attract new members and to keep your current members involved.
+Lunch & Learns/Dinner Presentations: Whether your FMIG chooses to have a discussion or a presentation, lunch & learns and dinner presentations are a great way to attract new members and to keep your current members involved.
 A couple of ideas include:

 - Invite local family physicians to talk about their experiences